longieee/koenig-accelerated-cpp/ch-5/5-1/README.md

 To better explain the output (credit: [Johnny Chan](http://mathalope.co.uk/2014/08/26/accelerated-c-solution-to-exercise-5-1/))
 ![Permuted index page for example given in the exercise](img/exercise-visualized.png)

-The Permuted Index Page listed above is the output of my C++ program.
+The Permuted Index Page listed above is the output of the C++ program.
 “Block 1” and “Block 2” essentially are what the Author asks us to produce.
 “Block 3” and “Block 4” are the “extras”

 To be able to use this output (a Permuted Index Page), we first need to know that the first words of “Block 2” are the Permuted Indices. i.e. the red bold words in the picture!